fedtools/adfstoolkit/doc/README.md

 ###  Step 3: Apply Site Specific Settings and Mappings

 - `New-ADFSTkInstitutionConfiguration` has created an institution configuration file under `C:\ADFSToolkit\config\institution` with the name `config.[federationprefix].xml`.
- - **Edit this file** to configure the site specific attribute release of ADFSToolkit use inline help in the file for guidance.
+ - :exclamation: **Edit this file** to configure the site specific attribute release of ADFSToolkit use inline help in the file for guidance.

 ### Step 4: Test Configuration
 - Test your configuration by importing one or more Relying Parties (RPs) manually to review the attribute release.